etam4260/rhud/README.md

 file downloadables, R users may want to be able to extract specific bits of the data into memory.

-“The Department of Housing and Urban Development has website known as HUD Exchange which is a comprehensive online platform that provides tools, resources, and contact information for the organizations and individuals that partner with HUD.
+“The Department of Housing and Urban Development has a website known as HUD Exchange which is a comprehensive online platform that provides tools, resources, and contact information for the organizations and individuals that partner with HUD.
 These often include nonprofit groups